 20.1 Constitutional Authority – Article X: Area Officers and Procedures for Election

 (a) The elected officers of the Area XII Association will be selected at the district convention using the district level adopted election policy.
 The two Area Officer candidates selected by each district, to server, will complete the Area XII officer election process.
 The Area Officer Coordinator will use the written application to determine the eligibility of each Area Officer Candidate.
-Each of these officers will have an opportunity to demonstrate FFA, agricultural education, parliamentary procedure and agricultural industry knowledge via a written exam, present their qualifications to an interview committee and appear before the area convention body delegates and deliver a campaign speech.
+Each of these officers will have an opportunity to demonstrate FFA, agricultural education, parliamentary procedure and agricultural industry knowledge via a written exam, present their qualifications to an interview committee and appear before the area convention body of delegates and deliver a campaign speech.

-(b) A president shall be elected from the Area Officer Candidates by a combination of written prompt, 10 percent; exam score, 10 percent; interview score, 40 percent and a score derived from the vote of the delegates present, 40 percent.
+(b) Area officers shall be elected from the Area Officer Candidates by a combination of the written prompt, 10 percent; exam score, 10 percent; interview score, 40 percent and a score derived from the vote of the delegates present, 40 percent.

 (c) The Area Elections Committee shall consist of two teacher representatives from each district to serve as writing prompt judges and interview committee.
-There will be five (one from each district) judges in both the writing prompt and interview committee.
+There will be seven teacher judges on the interview committee and 3 teacher judges on the writing prompt committee.
+There will also be 7 student officers that will interview the candidates.
+Two student officers will grade the writing prompt, and one student officer will facilitate the interview questions.
+The question facilitator is a flexible position and may fill in if there is a vacancy left by the other 9 officers.
 The two Area Officer Selection Coordinators will oversee the writing prompt and test.
 This process will be done prior to the Area XII Convention where the voting delegates will elect the President and First Vice President.
 The chairpersons of the elections committee shall be the two Area Officer Selection Coordinators that were selected at the VATAT Conference by the governing body.
 These two committees (Writing and Interview Committees) will work in conjunction with each other on all decisions concerning the candidates.

-(d) The winner of the final election shall be declared President of the Area XII Association, and the candidate receiving the second highest score total in the final runoff election shall be declared the First Vice-President.
+(d) The winner of the final runoff election shall be declared President of the Area XII Association, and the candidate receiving the second highest score total in the final runoff election shall be declared the First Vice-President.
 The remaining officers shall be called Vice-Presidents, and shall assume the stations of the various other FFA offices for ceremonial purpose at the annual convention and other meetings throughout the year.

 (e) The officers for ceremonial purposes of the Area shall be President, First Vice President, two Secretaries, two Treasurers, two Reporters, and two Sentinels.

-Which will be determined based on the total scores from the elections.
+Officer rankings which will be determined based on the total scores from the election will be used to determine the officer positions:

+1st President

+2nd Vice President

+3rd & 4th Secretary

+5th &6th Treasurer

+7th & 8th Reporter

+9th & 10th Sentinel

 The Area Advisor will be the newly-elected Area XII President's Chapter Advisor.

 20.2 Officer Vacancies